decaporg/decap-cms/website/content/docs/beta-features.md

 ```

 ## Raw CSS in `registerPreviewStyle`
 `registerPreviewStyle` can now accept a CSS string, in addition to accepting a url.
-The feature is activated by passing in an object as the second argument, with `raw` set to a truthy value.This is critical for integrating with modern build tooling.
+The feature is activated by passing in an object as the second argument, with `raw` set to a truthy value.
+This is critical for integrating with modern build tooling.
 Here's an example using webpack:

 ```js
 /**